USGS Water-Quality Information

 USGS Water-Quality Data

-The HBN program collects data from a long-term network of sites located in areas that are minimally affected by human activities.
-Links are provided to access water-quality data from individual network sites.
+The Hydrologic Benchmark Network (HBN) program collects data from a long-term network of sites located in areas that are minimally affected by human activities.
+Links are provided to access water-quality data from individual network sites in NWIS.

 Water-Quality Data by State

 USGS Water Science Centers located across the United States may have additional information or resources for local water-quality data.
 Visit your local USGS Water Science Center web site for more information.

 The Suspended-Sediment Database provided daily values of suspended sediment and ancillary data through September 30, 1996.
 (More current data are included in NWIS.)

 USGS provides machine-readable water data through automated web services.